- Is a CPA 44 1/2 action identical to an original Stevens 44 1/2 action?

-We have a selection of Hoch molds in stock in the most popular calibers.
+We have a limited selection of Hoch molds in stock and are now stocking Pioneer Products molds.
 These are high quality custom molds.
-Click here for more information.
-If we do not have what you want, try contacting Dave Farmer from Colorado Shooter's Supply at (505) 627-1933.
+Click here to see what we have in stock.
+If we do not have what you want, try contacting Steve Brooks at www.brooksmoulds.com.

 We can tailor the weight of the rifles to meet your specifications and competition regulations.
 Typically this is done by varying the barrel diameter, length and taper.
 At some point I hope to make a chart with all the weights and post it here.
 Don't forget to include your sights!

 Typical delivery time is 4 - 6 months but this can be longer if you have requested a special barrel or engraving, for example.
 When we confirm your order we will typically be able to give you an estimated delivery date.